aws/aws-cdk/packages/@aws-cdk/aws-glue/README.md

 });
 ```

-By default, a shared KMS key is created for use with the encryption configurations that require one but you can supply your own `kmsKey`
+By default, a shared KMS key is created for use with the encryption configurations that require one.
+You can also supply your own key for each encryption config, for example, for CloudWatch encryption:

 ```ts
 new glue.SecurityConfiguration(stack, 'MySecurityConfiguration', {